derBroBro/xtm1_toolkit/README.md

-# xTool M1 Toolkit
+# xTool M1 and M1 Ultra Toolkit

-This project contains tools to control the xTool M1 laser cutter / blade cutter.
+This project contains tools to control the xTool M1 and M1 Ultra laser cutter / blade cutter.
 The initial aim is to use LightBurn for laser cutting with the M1, so the current focus is on laser cutting only, not blade cutting.

 > ***This is an unofficial project.
 It is not affiliated with xTool or LightBurn.
 It might break your machine.
 No warranties, use at your own risk.***

 ## m1control.py
+Configure your device by changing the follwing line `m1 = XTM1('192.168.2.219',"m1")` to match your IP and model.

-This script can send commands and upload G-code files to the xTool M1.
+This script can send commands and upload G-code files to the xTool M1 and M1 Ultra.
 Currently supported commands are:

 ```